Official translations

 Who can make an official translation?

-Official translations can only be carried out by a person who has the qualification of an accredited translator issued by the Finnish National Board of Education.
-Such a translator has passed a demanding examination which assesses not only language skills but also the ability to act in a legally responsible role.
+Official translations can only be done by someone who has the National Board of Education issued authorized translator .
+Such translators have passed a demanding exam that assesses not only their language skills but also their ability to perform legally responsible tasks.

 An accredited translator is familiar with legal terminology, the formal requirements of translation and the expectations of the authorities.
 It is important to understand that only a translation produced by an accredited translator is considered official.
 Even if the content is linguistically correct, it will not be accepted in a court of law, for example, without official confirmation.